influxdata/docs.influxdata.com-ARCHIVE/content/platform/monitoring/tools/measurements-internal.md

 #### TotalAlloc

-* The cumulative number of bytes allocated for heap objects.
+* The total number of bytes allocated for heap objects.
 * This statistic does not decrease when objects are freed.
 * Data type: integer